 NCCI removed all COVID-19 losses from the historical experience used in the filing.
 The filing includes a catastrophe factor that indirectly reflects the potential impact of COVID-19 losses.
+We recommend NCCI begin analyzing the COVID-19 experience to compare to the catastrophe factor.

-NCCI provided the following summary of COVID-19 losses in the state of Rhode Island as of 12/31/20:
+NCCI provided the following summary of COVID-19 losses in the state of Rhode Island as of 12/31/21: